raae/queen.raae.codes/src/content/posts-jeanclaw/2026/02/25-is-it-queen-or-ai/index.md

 If Queen herself got one wrong, what chance do *you* have?

-*Built with Astro, real podcast data, and one extremely smug crab.*
+*Built with Astro, real podcast data, and one extremely smug crab.
+[See the PR that shipped it.](https://github.com/queen-raae/queen.raae.codes/pull/213)*